MileHacker Logo

 A City of Contrasts

-Islamabad's place on the Pothohar Plateau, directly beneath the Margalla Hills, defines much of its geography and climate.
+Islamabad's location on the Pothohar Plateau, directly beneath the Margalla Hills, defines much of its geography and climate.
 It borders Murree to the east and merges with Rawalpindi to the southwestern region.
 This placement gives access to mountainous ground and the vast plains of Punjab.

 Peaceful Urban Retreat